DynamicLoader/ABYDOS/ReadMe.md

 Then use CMake to configure and build.
 If everything goes well, you should get the kernel ELF `AbydOS_KNL` and its binary.

+**About the Toolchain**:

+The package from Ubuntu/Debian does not contain newlib or libstdc++.
+Therefore, it is required to use a full toolchain that supports them.
+Toolchains from [riscv-collab](https://github.com/riscv-collab/riscv-gnu-toolchain) are compiled with -mcmodel=medlow by default, which is not compatible with 0x80000000 as the kernel base.
+I have forked and compiled it with -mcmodel=medany [here](https://github.com/DynamicLoader/riscv-gnu-toolchain).
+If you need it, you can go to the actions for downloading.

 **Notes on configuring CMake:**

 Since `riscv64-unknown-elf-` does not target a normal system, it cannot pass the compiler test by CMake.
 Therefore, it is important to add these two command-line arguments to skip the test: